 A major issue for small homebuilders and individual homeowners in this country is selecting a sales professional to sell their homes.
 The builder or owner is seldom skilled in the practice of selling and commonly even less skilled in selecting professionals for this role.
 The task becomes especially difficult insofar as selling homes from a fixed location requires different skills than the more common practice of selling a broad array of offerings.
 The “site agent” combines selling skills with specific knowledge of available offerings and, like general sales, income commonly is based upon performance — what you sell determines what you earn.

 Realtors are a well-known name for a substantial number of sales people involved in real estate transactions.
 The name Realtor does not cover all real estate sales people, but only those who are members in good standing of the National Association of Realtors.
 Most states require real estate sales people to be tested on a regular basis (e.g. two years) to maintain a license to serve as an agent on behalf of property owners or persons seeking to purchase property.
+After looking in to many different realtors I finally found an Austin, Tx Real Estate Agent, and was very pleased with her.
 An agent license permits them to represent sellers or purchasers under control of a real estate broker.
 Agents cannot represent buyers or sellers alone; they must be employed under the license of a broker.
 Realtors are brokers who are members of the National Association of Realtors.
 Realtor Associates belong to the same organization.

 In 2017, there are approximately 1.2 million Realtors out of 2.2 million active real estate licenses in the United States.
 The members subscribe to NAR’s Code of Ethics and Standards of Practice as well as continuing education.
 The typical Realtor is a 53-year-old female homeowner who attended college.
 Median income increased from $39,200 to $42,500 in 2016.